 ## Features

-- ✓ Simple, natural, and consistent syntax design
+- ✓ Simple, natural, consistent syntax design, even programming beginners can easily grasp, quickly get started!

 - ✓ Simple deployment, purely static linking based on musl libc, no additional dependencies, good cross-platform characteristics